 Skincare acids have gained in popularity in recent years, as they are an effective way to clear away dead skin cells and brighten the skin, even skin tone, and increase skin clarity.
 Oily and acne-prone skin types can benefit from acids since they clear away dead skin cells that can clog pores causing breakouts.

-NOTE: Please note that the use of alpha and beta-hydroxy acids below make your skin more sensitive to sun exposure, so be sure to wear sunscreen (preferably SPF 30 or higher) while using these products and for 7 days after.
+NOTE: Please note that the use of alpha and beta-hydroxy acids below makes your skin more sensitive to sun exposure, so be sure to wear sunscreen (preferably SPF 30 or higher) while using these products and for 7 days after.

 The Ordinary Glycolic Acid 7% Toning Solution contains 7% glycolic acid, an alpha hydroxy acid (AHA).
 This toning solution is a chemical exfoliator and will remove dead skin cells to clarify and brighten the skin.
 With continued use, it will also improve skin texture.
 This product will reduce oil and dead skin buildup which leads to clogged pores.
 Fewer clogged pores mean fewer breakouts.